A Dieudonn\'e theory for analytic p-divisible groups and applications to Shimura varieties: Introduction

-In this paper, we lay down the foundations for families of analytic $p$-divisible groups over adic spaces.
-We define a Dieudonné functor for such families, see Theorem \ref{intro thm: analytic Dieudonné theory in general} below, mirroring Dieudonné theory for classical $p$-divisible groups over (formal) schemes.
-We then use it to give a moduli-theoretic description of the local Shimura varieties of EL and PEL type in terms of analytic $p$-divisible groups with extra structure, see Theorem \ref{intro thm: Rapoport-Zink space in terms of analytic p-div groups}.
+In this paper, we lay down the foundations for families of analytic $p$-divisible groups over adic spaces $S$ over $\Q_p$.
+We show that such groups are equivalent to Hodge--Tate triples over $S$, see Theorem \ref{Intro thm: extending Fargues' equivalence of categories}.
+Moreover, we define a Dieudonné functor with values in minuscule local shtukas, see Theorem \ref{intro thm: analytic Dieudonné theory in general} below, mirroring Dieudonné theory for classical $p$-divisible groups over (formal) schemes.
+We then use the above results to give a moduli-theoretic description of the local Shimura varieties of EL and PEL type in terms of analytic $p$-divisible groups with extra structure, see Theorem \ref{intro thm: Rapoport-Zink space in terms of analytic p-div groups}.
 At last, we show that the Hodge--Tate period map of Scholze \cite{Scholze2015torsion} on global Shimura varieties of PEL type can be reinterpreted as sending an abelian variety with extra structure to its topologically $p$-torsion subgroup, see Theorem \ref{intro thm: HT map reinterpreted}.